-This Order retains the interim performance-based effluent limitation for total mercury from Orders R5-2014-0073-01 and R5-2019-0082, which is consistent with the intent of the TMDL to not penalize dischargers for early actions to reduce mercury.
+This Order retains the interim performance-based effluent limitation for total mercury from Order R5-2013-0157-01, which is consistent with the intent of the TMDL to not penalize dischargers for early actions to reduce mercury.
 The interim effluent limitation for total mercury shall apply in lieu of the final effluent limitation for methylmercury.
-In Order R5-2014-0073-01 total mercury effluent data collected from January 2009 through December 2012 was used to determine the performance-based interim effluent limitation.
-The 12-month running mercury loads were calculated, and the average and standard deviation of the 12-month running mercury loads were determined and used to calculate the 99.9th percentile.
-The following table summarizes the calculations of the interim effluent limitations for total mercury.